An in-depth guide to making your Fort Worth trip memorable & fun!

 6. Once you’re in Fort Worth

-This trendy city has public transportation options available to efficiently whisk you around – from taxis to Ubers and more.
+This trendy city has public transportation options to whisk you around – from taxis to Ubers.

 Renting a car and driving around Fort Worth